US presidents and first ladies to gather for tribute to Rosalynn Carter – KION546

 US presidents and first ladies to gather for tribute to Rosalynn Carter

-President Joe Biden and first lady Jill Biden, former President Bill Clinton and former first ladies Hillary Clinton, Michelle Obama and Melania Trump are expected to attend the tribute service.
+President Joe Biden and first lady Jill Biden, former President Bill Clinton and former first ladies Hillary Clinton, Michelle Obama and Melania Trump are expected to attend the invite-only service.

 Rosalynn Carter, who spent most of her life working on humanitarian projects alongside her husband and was a fierce advocate of mental health reform and destigmatizing mental illness, died on November 19 at the age of 96.
 Her family said she had entered hospice care two days prior to her death.
 In May, they said she had been diagnosed with dementia.